luizamedeiros/events-fullstack-challenge/README.md

 Both the frontend and backend perform data validation throughout the application workflow, each with their own responsibilities.

-The **frontend** is responsible for validating user input in order to keep the application user-friendly and provide immediate feedback during interactions.
+The frontend is responsible for validating user input in order to keep the application user-friendly and provide immediate feedback during interactions.
 This includes validating required fields, date ranges, and basic business rules before submitting any request.
 By doing so, the frontend prevents unnecessary network calls and improves the overall user experience by guiding the user while filling out forms.

-The **backend**, however, does not rely on the frontend for correctness.
+The backend, however, does not rely solely on the frontend for correctness.
 It performs its own validations to protect the system and enforce business rules consistently.
 This ensures that invalid data cannot be persisted, even if requests are made bypassing the UI entirely.
 Any request that violates domain rules is rejected at the service layer through explicit validations and exceptions.

 In summary, frontend validations are primarily focused on usability and interaction feedback, while backend validations are responsible for data integrity, security, and enforcing business rules, so that no invalid state can be stored regardless of the request origin.